Aliases for PLCD3 Gene

 GeneCards Summary for PLCD3 Gene

-PLCD3 (Phospholipase C, Delta 3) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include calcium ion binding and signal transducer activity.
-An important paralog of this gene is PLCH1.
+PLCD3 (Phospholipase C Delta 3) is a Protein Coding gene.
+Among its related pathways are G-Beta Gamma Signaling and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
+An important paralog of this gene is PLCD1.

 Hydrolyzes the phosphatidylinositol 4,5-bisphosphate (PIP2) to generate 2 second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3).
 DAG mediates the activation of protein kinase C (PKC), while IP3 releases Ca(2+) from intracellular stores.
 Essential for trophoblast and placental development.
 May participate in cytokinesis by hydrolyzing PIP2 at the cleavage furrow (PubMed:10336610).
 Regulates neurite outgrowth through the inhibition of RhoA/Rho kinase signaling (By similarity).

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.